Top attractions in Paris

-It would take nine months to glance at every work of inside this prized museum.
+It would take nine months to glance at every work inside of the Louvre museum.
 Prioritizing is key!
 A tour guide can help point out interesting pieces and keep you stress-free.

 There is no greater luxury than seeing this ornate splendor up close.
-Bike through the gardens, tour the king's apartments, and takes as many photos as they'll let you!
+Bike through the gardens of the Palace of Versailles, tour the king's apartments, and take as many photos as they'll let you!

 If you're looking for a little family fun, the European Magical Kingdom is located just outside the city.
-You can book transportation with your ticket, which is incredibly helpful.
+You can book transportation with your Disneyland Paris ticket, which is incredibly helpful.

-Standing tall in the Place Charles de Gaulle, this monument honors those who fought in the French Revolution and Naploeonic War.
-Go to the top for incredible views.
+Standing tall in the Place Charles de Gaulle, this monument honors those who fought in the French Revolution and Napoleonic War.
+Go to the top of the Arc de Triomphe for incredible views.

-In a city this crowded with people and this steeped in tradition, you should plan out what you want to see in advance.
+In a city this crowded with people and this steeped in tradition, you should decide which attractions you want to see in advance.
 Know which museums are a must-visit for your group.
 Make dinner reservations.
 Decide which neighborhoods you want to explore.
 Figure out how to beat the crowds at the Musee d'Orsay.

-Depends, of course!
-It really will help to prioritize what you want to see before you go and map out how long it will take you to see everything on your list.
-You could easily fill five days with tours and major attractions -- but remember to dedicate time to strolling down the Seine, shopping your way through the Marais, and drinking a Kir Royale at a sidewalk cafe.
+It depends!
+It really will help to prioritize what you want to see before you go, and map out how long it will take you to see everything on your list.
+You could easily fill five days with tours and major attractions -- but remember to dedicate time to strolling down the Seine, shopping your way through the Marais, and drinking a Kir Royal at a sidewalk cafe.